 - driving licence (if you’ve already submitted a photo of yourself)

 You may be held in detention or forced to leave the UK if your further submissions are refused.

-Call the FSU to ask for permission to submit evidence by post or fax.
+Email or send a letter to the FSU to ask for permission to submit evidence by post.